 My biggest complaint on the HERMES RGB keyboard is the missing left Windows key; it bugs me.
 And hopefully, you can overlook the delays and bugs in the HERA software.
 The keyboard itself is beautiful and sturdy.
 The LED lights are bright and vibrant.

 The list price of the HERMES RGB Keyboard is $129.99.
 Fortunately, you can get it for $85-90 on any given day at Amazon (see link at the bottom of this post.)
-In the US, each gaming keyboard comes with a 1 year warranty from date of purchase.
+Don’t hesitate to head over to the Gamdias homepage to see their current line-up of products.
+The Hermes P1 RGB Mechanical keyboard comes with a 1-year + 2-months warranty.

 All photographs are the copyrighted property of Beantown LLC and Gamdias © 2016.